ross-sum/bliss_term/README.md

   with Blissymbolics characters.
 However, there is an issue with using the mouse with Blissymbolics as the mouse location does not account for combining characters taking no space but do occupy a character position.
-* Emacs has yet to be tested against Bliss_Term, although an initial power-up does not successfully load a file.
+* Emacs is yet to be fully tested against Bliss_Term, although an initial power- up does not successfully load a file.
 It instead gets to the point where it loads the scratch area and mysteriously stops there without doing the file load.
 (NB: command should be emacs -nw <file>).
+You can load a file from within Emacs, but editing is haphazard as the cursor is not always where it appears and what is on screen does not necessarily represent edits made.
+  Emacs' choice of colours for comments is atrocious but it does display Blissymboics symbols correctly...

 There are probably numerous other errors that I have yet to discover.
 I am actively using this terminal emulator whenever it is safe for me to do so, so I